ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter04.md

 - The control module will only change the condition of the electromagnetic control in case this is allowed (iEnable)
 - If the hand mode is active (iModeHand) the control module ignores the think process signals (iAut_1 & iAut_0) and sends the valve (oVlv_1 & oVlv_0) commands based off the hand signals (iHand_1 & iHand_0)

-It is possible with the description to draft a operation scheme for the control module with the name FB_CM_Valve
+It is possible with the description to create an operation scheme for the control module with the name FB_CM_Valve

 ![Operationscheme for a valve ](../Ad06/Images/OperationschemeFB_CM_Vlv.jpg)

-The endresult is a **"Function buildblock"** which looks like the following images.
+The endresult is a **"Function block"** which looks like the following images.

 | Text |Image |
 | :---:      | :----:            |